scrossuk/locic/docs/proposals/MergeTemplateGeneratorsAndVtables.rst

 Determining path size at compile-time
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This proposal suggests adding a ``depth`` attribute to imported templates, which indicates how many bits they require in their path:
+One possible approach is to add a ``depth`` attribute to imported templates, which indicates how many bits they require in their path:

 .. code-block:: c++